Blog.jpg

 He does this all the way around the hide, pulling it tight as he goes.
 It will tighten up more as it dries.

 Then we left the drying frames out in the fresh air to dry.
 Since these were thin hides and the temperatures hit 30 degrees Celcius (well into the 80's Fahrenheit), it took less than 24 hours for them to dry, even in the shade.
-(By the way, Rod picked up the bull skull above the frame few years back off a community pasture where he was riding for the summer.
+(By the way, Rod picked up the bull skull above the frame a few years back off a community pasture where he was riding for the summer.
 They ran primarily Charolais bulls when we were there, but they had run Herefords in the past.
 This was one that met his sad demise a few years before then.
 It travelled from Saskatchewan with us 14 years ago and makes a nice shed ornament...)

 When the hide is dry, it is almost transparent.
 It also sounds pretty drum-like when you hit it....